EmilioGall/EmilioGall/README.md

 ## 👋 &nbsp;Hi everyone!
 I'm Emilio

 <p style="border-radius:5px; padding: 10px; font-weight: bold; font-family: monospace">
-  - I’m a **Junior Full-Stack Web Developer & Designer**
+  - I’m a <strong>Junior Full-Stack Web Developer & Designer</strong>
 </p>

 ### 👨🏻‍💻 &nbsp;About Me
 <p style="border-radius:5px; padding: 10px; font-weight: bold; font-family: monospace">
-  During my studies in accounting, I had the opportunity to approach the world of programming for the first time, which deeply fascinated me.
-Later, I decided to pursue in-depth studies in programming and IT.
-I am attracted to this field beacause of its vastness and constant evolution, offering endless opportunities to create innovative solutions and tackle everyday challenges.
+I studied Design, and while navigating various UX/UI challenges, I rekindled my passion for programming.
+After several years of gaining experience as a designer, I realized that my true calling lies in the world of development.
+This realization led me to pursue further studies in programming and IT, drawn in by the vastness and continuous evolution of the field.
+Development offers countless opportunities to create innovative solutions and address daily challenges, and I am thrilled to embark on this journey where I can blend my design expertise with my growing programming skills.
 </p>

 ### 👷‍♂️ &nbsp;Tech Stack